 Inject your personality into your brand.
-Are you hands on, or are you a strategic thinker.
-Are you formal or casaul?
+Are you hands-on, or are you a strategic thinker.
+Are you formal or casual?
 Carefully review the other three corners.
-This one can be harder to get a handle on, so feel free to ask friends, associates and clients for feedback.
-You may find you have more fans the you realize.
+This one can be harder to get a handle on, so feel free to ask friends, associates, and clients for feedback.
+You may find you have more fans you realize.

 Book a PillaTalk!

 Seminars, Workshops, Coaching that help you make sense of the digital landscape.